Jordan Beaumont

 Summary

 I am a Registered Nutritionist (RNutr) (Public Health) and Fellow of the Higher Education Academy.
 I joined Sheffield Hallam in early 2021 as an Associate Lecturer, and was made full Lecturer within the Food and Nutrition group in August 2022.
 Within this role, I teach across a range of food and nutrition modules, particularly at postgraduate level, and supervise dissertation projects.
-I am also the Course Leader for the MSc Food Consumer Marketing and Product Development and co-lead of the Sheffield Hallam Appetite Research (SHARe) cluster.
-My research focusses on eating behaviour and appetite control, disordered eating and drinking behaviour, obesity and weight management, and the physical environment and social determinants of health.
-I am also Visiting Lecturer at Leeds Trinity University, and have previously worked as a freelance nutritionist and in supporting/technical roles with teaching and research.
+I am also the Recruitment Lead for the Division of Sustainable Futures and Supply Chain and lead of the Sheffield Hallam Appetite Research (SHARe) cluster.

 Teaching

-I teach across the undergraduate and postgraduate portfolio within food and nutrition, with particular focus on modules relating to nutritional physiology and biochemistry, obesity and weight management, food perception and consumer behaviour and research methods.
-I hold module leadership and also supervise undergraduate and postgraduate dissertation projects.
+I teach and lead modules across the undergraduate and postgraduate portfolio within food and nutrition and supervise undergraduate and postgraduate dissertation projects.
+My teaching primarily focusses on modules relating to nutritional physiology and biochemistry, obesity and weight management, food choice and eating behaviour, and research methods.
+I also teach across modules embedding applied learning and employability (e.g., work-related learning, consultancy and academic/professional skills modules).

 Research